edgedb/easy-edgedb/chapter2/index.md

 Keeping that in mind helps you understand the behaviour between the two.

-Finally, did you notice that we wrote a comment with `#` just now?
+Did you notice in that previous select query, we used `#` to add a comment?
 Comments in EdgeDB are simple: anything to the right of `#` on a line gets ignored.

 So this: